manuelbl/JavaDoesUSB/README.md

 mvn clean test
 ```

-If they are run from an IDE (such as IntelliJ IDEA), you must likely configure VM options to allow native access:
+If they are run from an IDE (such as IntelliJ IDEA), you will likely need to configure VM options to allow native access:

 ```
 --enable-native-access=net.codecrete.usb